 It might seem like the Breville grinder has many problems, if you read reviews, but this is a common theme with all entry-level electric grinders.
 Grinding coffee beans day in and day out is tough, and many small appliances eventually have to throw in the towel.

 It does seem like Breville’s customer service is responsive and willing to provide support when needed.
 The company is large enough and expansive enough to even replace an entire grinder when necessary.

 The Baratza Encore

-In terms of getting the job done, the Baratza Encore is a beast.
-It’s a use it everyday, no fuss, kinda grinder that most home users are very happy with.
+The Baratza Encore is an everyday, no-fuss grinder that most home users are very happy with.

 That being said, the Breville Smart Grinder Pro does have an ace up its sleeve: It really performs better when grinding for espresso, so that should be a factor to consider.